grantcarthew/context-template/docs/source.md

 ## Overview

-This document provides examples and instructions for cloning external documentation repositories into your reference directory.
+This document provides examples and instructions for cloning external documentation repositories into your context directory.
 Customize this file to track your own documentation sources.

 ## Quick Start